thyseus/yii2-message/README.md

 # Yii2-message

 System for users to send each other private messages.
+- An user configurable ignorelist and admin configurable whitelist (granulation which users are able to write to whom) is supported.
+- Encryption is not (yet?) supported.

 ## Prerequisites:

 You need an User Model that extends from ActiveRecord.
-It also should have the 'id' and 'username' attributes.
+It also must have the 'id' and 'username' attributes.

 I suggest to use https://github.com/dektrium/yii2-user which works wonderful with this module.